Fattoush from the Lebanese American Kitchen of Marcelle

 Sometimes simple moments make the best memories and some of my favorites have been enjoying Lebanese meals in Marcelle’s kitchen.

-Each year when sunshine fills the sky bringing longer days in the early summer it is also a perfect time to enjoy hours of enjoyable conversation at the table filling just picked tender grape leaves from Marcelle’s grape vines and stuffing them with her fresh tabouli accompanied with a glass of Arak, or something similar tasting to the Lebanese licorice flavored aperitif.
-This year the weather was not kind to Marcelle’s grape vines but fortunately, it is also a special time to enjoy another Lebanese favorite, Fattoush, fresh greens with vegetables, herbs, and pieces of toasted pita bread salad enjoyed really any time of the year but among Lebanese, most popular in the warmer months.
+Each year when sunshine fills the sky bringing longer days in the early summer it is also a perfect time to enjoy hours of enjoyable conversation at the table filling just picked tender grape leaves from Marcelle’s grape vines and stuffing them with her fresh tabouli accompanied with a glass of Arak, or a similar tasting to the Lebanese licorice flavored aperitif.
+This year the weather was not kind to Marcelle’s grape vines but fortunately, it is also a special time to enjoy another Lebanese favorite, Fattoush, fresh greens with vegetables, herbs, and pieces of toasted pita bread salad enjoyed really any time of the year but among Lebanese people, most popular in the warmer months.

 In the summer months Fattoush does take advantage of ingredients available fresh from one’s garden, particularly tomatoes, mint, and parsley.
 The torn toasted pieces of pita bread in the salad, though historically were a way to use up stale pita bread, also serve as a way to add a little more substance to the salad making a large bowl of Fattoush filling enough as a summer meal.
-In Lebanon, alongside perhaps a roasted chicken or kabobs, or beef or kafta kabobs, Fattoush is the side dish.
+In Lebanon, alongside perhaps a roasted chicken, beef or kafta kabobs, Fattoush is the side dish.

 Today, Marcelle and I carefully measured each of the ingredients to provide a very large bowl of Fattoush for the recipe provided below.
 In between measuring Marcelle and I chatted on some of her food experiences as a child in Lebanon where the key known products of her region were grapes, watermelon, and the Lebanese cucumber that she describes as similar to the very small thin, seedless, Kirby cucumber.
 Living in a community where grapes were commonly grown, Marcelle’s father, worked for a corporation, and also owned land that supplied grapes in cooperative type style.
-Workers were paid to tend the grapes and seasonally a supplier would come in to purchase the grapes and see to his workers harvesting and boxing them in shapely bunches for transport.
+Workers were paid to tend the grapes and seasonally a supplier would come in to purchase the grapes and see to his workers harvesting then boxing them in shapely bunches for transport.
 Alternatively, there were also neighbors in the community that saw to their own grape tending and care until harvest time.

-Marcelle explained that the snow was plentiful during the winter months in Lebanon so they could not always get to the store, fresh lettuce was not always readily available so that is why Fattoush is more commonly served in warmer months.
+Marcelle explained that the snow was plentiful during the winter months in Lebanon so they could not always get to the store and fresh lettuce was not always readily available so that is why Fattoush came to be more commonly served in warmer months.
 The fall in Lebanon shares similarities with many parts of the world where people stock their supplies for the winter months ahead.
-As essentials based on location and cuisines vary, the Lebanese home would stock many containers of lentils, chickpeas, pickling eggplant and cucumber, along with preparing a broad range of jams from grapes, figs, and apricots.
+As essentials based on location and cuisines vary, the typical Lebanese home would stock many containers of lentils, chickpeas, pickled eggplant and cucumber, along with preparing a broad range of jams from grapes, figs, and apricots.
 Onions and garlic was purchased in volume and stored in a cool spot.
 Olives are so essential with the Lebanese meal, particularly enjoyed at breakfast with bread and home-made cheeses, that prior to winter, Marcelle’s father would find out the best place to go annually and the olive stock would fill two 3 feet high jugs separately, one green, one black.
 “Besides breakfast, olives are also eaten as appetizers in Lebanon and many Lebanese people love their olives so much that they enjoy having two or three olive pieces with bread to complete their meal.”
 Marcelle said.

 - 1 large head romaine lettuce, torn into bite size pieces

-- 3 cups chopped fresh mint
+- 3 cups chopped fresh mint, chopped

-- 3 cups chopped fresh parsley
+- 3 cups chopped fresh parsley, chopped

-- 1 bunch chopped scallions
+- 1 bunch chopped scallions, thinly chopped

 - 3 cloves garlic, chopped

-- 2 lemons, fresh juiced
+- 2 lemons, fresh juiced, strained

 - 8 medium sized tomatoes, chopped